 relevant entry on the

-- Priority: The priority for color and effects, make sure this is lower then the streaming sources priority in hyperion itself (typically lower than 200 is appropriate).
+- Priority: The priority for color and effects.
+Hyperion will choose the source with the lowest priority number as active input.
+If you have other sources (not originating from Home Assistant) configured, make sure this option is lower than those sources priority in Hyperion itself (typically lower than 200 is appropriate).

 - Effects to hide: An optional selection of effects to hide from the light effects list.
 New effects added to the Hyperion server will be shown by default.